 That's going to help a baby that's gonna help your recovery.
 That's gonna help everything.
 So.
 Obviously everybody's different, but I love the fact that, um, you're willing to share the fact that, yeah, you did it and you, you enjoyed it, and, uh, that it, it is doable.
 It is feasible for people to do that in the industry, which is great.

-Um, let's pivot just a little bit.
-So, uh, SeneGence SeneGence, uh, when, when, and how did that come into your life and then what is it for folks that aren't familiar with it?
+Samantha: Um, let's pivot just a little bit.
+So, SeneGence.
+When and how did that come into your life and then what is it for folks that aren't familiar with it?

 People don't realize that SeneGence is like the, the company that sells lip sense anyway, so lip sense for anyone that has no idea what it is, it doesn't come off.
 At all.
 That doesn't come off.
 And I remember, um, I was dancing one day and actually I was dancing in college and I heard about lip sense way back in college, but I didn't even give it the time of day.
 And I can't believe I, I can't believe I didn't give the time of day.
 And people would be like, you should wear this because then it won't actually come off onto your dance costumes and you know, then you're not going to have to like reapply your lipstick in between rounds and you can drink, you can drink water in between rounds and not have to like fidget with your lips.